Location Map: New Zealanders In Vietnam

 Bong Son

-The 1st New Zealand Services Medical Team was based at Bong Son in Binh Dinh province from April 1967 until December 1971.
+The 1st New Zealand Services Medical Team (1NZSMT) was based at Bong Son in Binh Dinh province from April 1967 until December 1971.
 It treated civilian casualties of war and accident cases, and helped train Vietnamese nursing staff.
-Qui Nhon

 Bien Hoa

-161 Battery of the Royal New Zealand Artillery was the first New Zealand combat unit to go to Vietnam (July 1965).
+161 Battery RNZA was the first New Zealand combat unit to go to Vietnam in July 1965.
 It was initially based at Bien Hoa air base and attached to the US 173rd Airborne Brigade.
-From June 1966 it came under the operational control of 1st Australian Task Force (1ATF) at Nui Dat in Phuoc Tuy province.
-Initially limited to four guns, the battery was brought to full strength, 6 guns, in July 1966, and was withdrawn from Vietnam in May 1971.
+From June 1966, it came under the operational control of the 1st Australian Task Force (1ATF) at Nui Dat in Phuoc Tuy province.
+Initially limited to four guns, the battery increased to six guns in July 1966, and was withdrawn from Vietnam in May 1971.

 Nui Dat

-1st Australian Task Force (1ATF) was based at Nui Dat in Phuoc Tuy province.
-The Royal New Zealand Artillery's 161 Battery moved here to be under 1ATF control in June 1966.
+The 1st Australian Task Force (1ATF) was based at Nui Dat in Phuoc Tuy province.
+161 Battery RNZA moved here in June 1966.

-In May 1967 V (Victor) Company of 1st Royal New Zealand Infantry Regiment (RNZIR) arrived in Vietnam from Malaysia, followed by W (Whiskey) Company in December.
-The companies were based at Nui Dat, Phouc Tuy province as part of the 1st Australian Task Force (1ATF).
+In May 1967, V (Victor) Company 1RNZIR arrived in South Vietnam from Malaysia, followed by W (Whiskey) Company in December.
+Based at Nui Dat, the infantry companies operated primarily within Phuoc Tuy province (now Ba Ria province).

-4 Troop Special Air Service (SAS) Squadron was also based at Nui Dat from December 1968 until February 1971.
-The squadron was attached to the Australian Special Air Service Squadron and was involved in intelligence gathering and ambush operations.
+4 Troop NZSAS was also based at Nui Dat from December 1968 until February 1971.
+The squadron was attached to an Australian SAS Squadron and was involved in intelligence gathering and ambush operations.

-In August 1966 161 Battery of the Royal New Zealand Artillery participated in the Battle of Long Tan.
+In August 1966, 161 Battery RNZA participated in the Battle of Long Tan.

 Vung Tau

-Based at the Australian field hospital, the New Zealand Nursing Sisters gave medical care to soldiers and Vietnamese people.
+Based at the 1st Australian Field Hospital, New Zealand military nurses and Red Cross volunteers gave medical care to soldiers and Vietnamese people.

 Chi Lang